Colchester's Military Heritage

 This web page looks at the history of Colchester's proud connection with the armed forces.

-Colchester Men at Trafalgar Colchester Men at Waterloo Colchester Men at Gallipoli Colchester Men at the Somme Colchester Men at Jutland Colchester Men at Passchendaele Colchester Men in 1918 The Garrison Church
+Colchester Men at Trafalgar Colchester Men at Waterloo Colchester Men at Gallipoli Colchester Men at the Somme Colchester Men at Jutland Colchester Men at Passchendaele Colchester Men in 1918 The Garrison Church An Introduction

 In 2004, a huge swathe of land in Colchester, known as Colchester Garrison, was sold.
 This was as a result of the building of new and modern military barracks elsewhere in the town.
 Much of the old military barracks dated back to the 1860s and 70s and was poorly suited to a modern British army.
 So this was a good move by the government of the day.
 However, what was to become of the old site?

 A developer entered into a 106 agreement to purchase the land, with a view to building houses and converting the old buildings into either housing or commercial occupation.
 A slight hiccup along the way was the discovery of the only known Roman circus (Ben Hur and all that!) in Britain.
 But that is another story.

 So, as time went on, the archaeologists secured the circus site against development and they saw fit to take on one of the military buildings, then known as the Education Centre.
 Various of the older buildings were converted from their military specification into very high quality buildings, both residential and commercial.
 The picture below shows two of the former Artillery Barracks stables, now in commercial occupation, Stable 6 being the new home of the Colchester firm of solicitors, Thompson, Smith and Puxon.

 But all was not good.
 The developers were finding that the cost of converting these buildings for modern use was very high.
 Too high to make it viable.
 They asked permission to demolish some of them.
 That was in October 2013 and the following article in the Gazette of 7th October 2013 explained the situation that had arisen.

 As eminent local historian Andrew Phillips put it: